 Orbit determination keywords

 To promote consistency and ease implementation, the orbit determination keywords are the same as in the Conjunction Data Message (reference [H6]).
-These keywords are present to give the consumer of the message an idea of the quality of the data provided and when was the re-entering object last observed.
+These keywords are present to give the consumer of the message an idea of the quality of the data provided and when the re-entering object was last observed.

 Observation: Unique measurement of a satellite’s location from a single sensor at a single time (e.g., azimuth from a single sensor at a single time).